Jmz0127/web-sprint-challenge-javascript-fundamentals/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.

 ## Introduction

 The index.js file contains all of your challenges.
 Please review it in full before answering the questions.
 If you complete the stretch goals please leave them in your file but commented out so that they do not affect the MVP tasks

 In meeting the minimum viable product (MVP) specifications listed below, you should have all tests passing.
 You can console.log to check your work and ensure you are submitting the correct results

 ### Commits

 Set up codegrade early and commit your code regularly and meaningfully.

 ## Interview Questions

 ### (please edit this file and write your answer below each question.)

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+   1. .map produces a new array as an output without changing the original array - it is usually used when converting or changing something in one array to create a new array.

+      - Lets say you want to take all the items in one array and capitalize then in a new one.
+This is where .map would really shine.

+   2. .reduce produces a single output or value - it is usually used with math related tasks like addition or multiplication but can be used for anything.
+Unlike .map and .filter, .reduce does NOT create a new array.

+      - A use case for .reduce would be to create a function that accumulates your swings during a golf outing.

+   3. .filter like .map creates a new output without changing the original array - it is usually used when needing to filter out certain items in one array based on a set of conditionals and bring those ones that apply into a new array.
+If condition applies to an item, that item will be brought into a new array.

+      - A use case for .map would be to take populations in one array that are over 1 million and only bring the ones that are over 1 million into another array.

 2. Explain the difference between a callback and a higher order function.

+   A callback function is a function that will be fed into a higher order function when called upon.
+A higher order function receives the callback function and runs as an argument.

 3. Explain what a closure is.

+   A closure is a nested function within another function.
+That nested function is where the closure is located.
+That nested function can take a variable in that outer function, but not the other way around.

 4. Describe the four principles of the 'this' keyword.

+   1. Window/Global Object Binding: defaults to window when no other binding principal is found by the console.
+Will show an error if you enable strict mode.
+   2. Implicit Binding: Used when dealing with method based objects.
+The item to the left of the period, for example, new.eat, new is implied to be what 'this' is referring to.
+80 percent of the time this is what we will see.
+   3. Explicit Binding: Comprised of either call, bind, and apply - using any these keywords explicitly states what 'this' is referring to.

+   - .call invokes function immediately and passes arguments one by one
+   - .bind passes arguments one by one like call, but does not invoke immediately, instead will pass arguments at a later time when function is invoked
+   - .apply invokes function immediately and passes arguments in the form of an array

+   4. New Binding: Constructs a new object and therefore refers to that newly constructed object.
+Uses the new keyword.

 5. Why do we need super() in an extended class?

+   super() is important as it initializes the child's parent class before the initialization of the child.
+You need both extends and super() for this to work.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Set up Project

 Using VSCode and Command Line:

 1. Fork the repo
 2. Go into canvas and connect your reop to codegrade